 Can you buy a company in administration

 Yes you can buy a company in administration as there are a number of different ways to acquire a company.
 One method is to purchase it from the current owner or owners.
-Another option is to buy a company that is in administration.
+Another option is to buy that is in a company administration process.
 This process can be complicated, but it can be an advantageous way to get a business at a lower price.

 When a company goes into administration, the administrator becomes responsible for its assets and liabilities.
 The administrator will work to sell the company as a going concern.
 This means that potential buyers can still purchase the company, even though it is in administration.
 However, it is important to note that the administrator has the authority to reject any offers that are made.